thoughtspot/rest-api-sdk/Typescript/doc/controllers/user.md

 This is endpoint is applicable only if organization feature is enabled in the cluster.

 To programmatically add existing ThoughtSpot users to an organization, use this API endpoint.

-At least one of id or name of the organization is required.
-When both are given, then organization id will be considered.

 Requires Administration access for the organization to which users need to be added.